ehabhussein/AutoGadgetFS/README.md

     Enter IP address of the rabbitmq server: 127.0.0.1 Give your project a name?!:
    ```
+* Patch Pyusb langID:
+    * Edit the file */usr/local/lib/python3.7/dist-packages/usb/util.py*
+        * make changes to the *def get_string* method to look like below:
+        ```
+        if 0 == len(langids):
+            return "Error Reading langID"
+            #raise ValueError("The device has no langid")
+        if langid is None:
+            langid = langids[0]
+        elif langid not in langids:
+            return "Error Reading langID"
+            #raise ValueError("The device does not support the specified langid")
+        ```
+    * If you prefer to use *patch* or diff apply the following patch to the file:
+        * AutoGadgetFS/pyusb_patches/pyusb_langid.patch

 #### PI zero
 * Obtain a copy of [Raspian](https://www.raspberrypi.org/downloads/raspbian/)